 1.3.1 Members shall support the collaboration between WMO and its international partners responsible for co-sponsored and non-WMO observing systems.

-1.3.2 Members shall implement similar cooperation and coordination arrangements among National Meteorological and Hydrological Services (NMHSs) and through national mechanisms for GFCS, GCOS, GOOS, GTOS, and GEOSS.
+1.3.2 Members should implement cooperation and coordination arrangements at the national level amongst those bodies which contribute to the Global Framework for Climate Services, Global Climate Observing System (GCOS), Global Ocean Observing System (GOOS), Global Terrestrial Observing System (GTOS), Global Earth Observation System of Systems, and other relevant observing systems.

+Note: Such arrangements will at a minimum enable good communication amongst the relevant bodies for example through meetings or newsletters.
+Further examples of national arrangements will be elaborated in the Guide to WIGOS.

 1.4 Governance and management

+1.4.1 Members shall implement and manage the evolution of their national observing systems in accordance with the relevant policies and practices adopted by WMO, including those in Volumes I-III of the Technical Regulations (WMO-No. 49) and Annex VIII in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).

 Note: The implementation of WIGOS is an integrating activity for all WMO and co-sponsored observing systems: it supports all WMO Programmes and activities.
-The Executive Council and regional associations, supported by their respective working bodies, have a governing role in the implementation of WIGOS.
-Technical aspects of WIGOS implementation are guided by the technical commissions, with leadership provided through the Commission for Basic Systems and the Commission for Instruments and Methods of Observation.Members shall implement and manage their national observing systems in accordance with the provisions laid out in this Volume, Part I, and in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)).
+The World Meteorological Congress, Executive Council and regional associations, supported by their respective working bodies, have a governing role in the implementation of WIGOS.
+Technical aspects of WIGOS implementation are guided by the technical commissions.

+Edit.
+Note: a provision on sufficient resources including competent staff …

 2. COMMON ATTRIBUTES OF WIGOS COMPONENT SYSTEMS

 2.1 Requirements